The Devil to Pay (2019 film): Plot

 The Devil to Pay’ opens at a small house on an Appalachian mountain where Lemon Cassidy lives with her son, Coy.
 Her husband, Tarlee, works for a local landlady Tommy Runion.
 However, Tarlee is missing for a few days, and Lemon assumes he has gone on one of his benders.
 As a result, she and Coy are left alone to do the house chores.
-One day, two men who work for Tommy arrive at Lemon’s house.
+One day, two men who work for Tommy arrive at Lemon's house.
 The men reveal that Tommy wants to meet with Lemon.
 However, they do not allow her to take Coy along.
-Instead, the men remain at Lemon’s house, watching over Coy.
+Instead, the men remain at Lemon's house, watching over Coy.

-Lemon walks to Tommy’s house and meets the Runion family matriarch.
+Lemon walks to Tommy's house and meets the Runion family matriarch.
 Tommy explains to Lemon that Tarlee was caught stealing from her.
 However, Tommy gave Tarlee a chance to repay his debt.
 She asked him to perform a task for her in exchange for writing off the debt.
 Nonetheless, Tarlee has gone missing, and Tommy assumes he fled with her money.
 Therefore, she takes Coy hostage and forces Lemon to complete the task.
-Lemon has no choice but to work for Tommy as her son’s life is in danger.
+Lemon has no choice but to work for Tommy as her son's life is in danger.

 Lemon sets out to search for Tarlee.
-However, she first stops at Grady’s house.
+However, she first stops at Grady's house.
 He asks her to deliver a jar of sulfuric acid to a religious cult that lives on the outskirts.
 After providing the jar, Lemon realizes that the cult uses it for torture.
-Later, Lemon tracks down Tarlee’s truck and discovers that his hands were chopped off.
-She finds a pocket watch in the glove compartment belonging to Peter Knox, Tommy’s rival landowner.
+Later, Lemon tracks down Tarlee's truck and discovers that his hands were chopped off.
+She finds a pocket watch in the glove compartment belonging to Percy Knox, Tommy's rival landowner.
 Lemon collects the pocket watch and hands it over to Tommy.
 However, she reveals that Tarlee is likely dead from bleeding out.

-Tommy explains that Tarlee stole the wrong watch and sends Lemon to Peter’s house with Bull, her brother.
-Lemon tries to forge an alliance at Percy’s house by revealing Tommy’s plan.
-Percy reveals that his and Tommy’s family have been in a truce for years, and killing a member could lead to a war.
-However, recently Percy took down a tree planted by Tommy’s grandfather after it was struck by lightning, leading to her seeking revenge.
+Tommy explains that Tarlee stole the wrong watch and sends Lemon to Percy's house with Bull, her brother.
+Lemon tries to forge an alliance at Percy's house by revealing Tommy's plan.
+Percy reveals that his and Tommy's family have been in a truce for years, and killing a member could lead to a war.
+However, recently Percy took down a tree planted by Tommy's grandfather after it was struck by lightning, leading to her seeking revenge.
 Bull intervenes and kills Percy and prepares to blame his death on Lemon.
 With no help and a target on her back, Lemon must find a way to survive and save her son, forming the rest of the plot.